kimdhamilton/kimdhamilton.github.io/_posts/2025-06-24-american_privacy.md

 ### **Universal Usage Amplifies All Risks**

-Since Americans use driver's licenses for everything from mundane use-cases like buying beer to more privacy-critical ones like voting, both corporate and government surveillance become comprehensive life tracking systems.
+Since Americans use driver's licenses for everything from mundane use cases like buying beer to more privacy-critical ones like voting, both corporate and government surveillance become comprehensive life tracking systems.
 A European who uses a digital driver’s license occasionally faces limited exposure; an American using mDL faces total behavioral monitoring.

 Consider this: count how many times you show your license in the coming month, then imagine each of those interactions being logged by the government, the business you're showing it to, and your own mobile wallet app—potentially making that data available to other vendors as well.